 Deep Learning is a subfield of machine learning, which is concerned with algorithms inspired by the structure and function of the brain called artificial neural networks.
 That means deep learning works similarly to the working of the human brain.

 Deep Learning is thus a Machine Learning technique that learns features and tasks directly from data.
 Data can be images, text, sound, etc.

 Now, let us take an example to understand the concept clearly.
 Let’s say I have a set of images of pets.
-I want to recognize which category in which each image belongs to, for example, a cat, dog, or a rabbit.
+I want to recognize which category to which each image belongs, for example, a cat, dog, or rabbit.

 I have started with labels of images for each image (supervised learning).
 Using the required deep learning algorithms, the model then learns how to classify the input images into the desired categories.

 Our pet image classifier model learned a lot about different types of pets.
 Now, if I give a new image as the input to this model, it can classify the image into the correct category.

 Similarly, deep learning is used for many complex tasks, such as image recognition, image classification, speech recognition, and a lot more, which traditional machine learning fails to do effectively.

 I just tried to pour some basic concepts into your brain.
 Now it’s time to move on.